 You will be entitled to paid maternity leave for at least 16 weeks.
 Keep in mind that 4 to 6 weeks of this leave must be taken in one go right before your expected due date.
-After giving birth, you will be entitled to a minimum of 10 weeks’ paid leave.
-You must take at least 6 of these 10 weeks right away after giving birth.
+To work out the start date of your maternity leave, count back from the day after your due date.

-Please note: If you are going to have a multiple birth, you will be entitled to at least 20 weeks’ maternity leave.
+If you are going to have a multiple birth, you will be entitled to at least 20 weeks’ maternity leave.
 You must take 8 to 10 weeks of this leave in one go right before your expected due date.

-If your baby arrives early, you can add any unused maternity leave from before the birth to your leave after the birth.
 If your baby comes late, you will still be entitled to a minimum of 10 weeks’ leave after giving birth.

-You will be entitled to 100% of your full average daily income while on maternity leave.
 In most cases, we will transfer the maternity pay directly to your employer.
 They will then continue paying your salary in the same way they always have.

 Please note: Your maternity pay will not be more than the highest average daily income (‘maximumdagloon’).
 However, your employer might supplement this.